opentelekomcloud-docs/docsportal/doc/source/configuration.rst

 Configuration of Environment Variables
 --------------------------------------

-Instead of using the clouds.yaml file, environmnt variables can be configured to connect to the Open Telekom Cloud.
+Historically OpenStack tools are supporting configuration through environment variables.
 Create a simple file like ``.ostackrc`` in the home directory and source the file to make the variables available.
 On Open Telekom Cloud servers this file exists on bootup and needs to be changed according to your credentials.

 .. code-block:: bash